CloseClose

 Whether your sore throat is caused by a change in the weather, an illness or allergies, there are many ways to help relieve the pain and heal inflamed, irritated tissues.

 A sore throat occurs when the tissues become inflamed and irritated.
-It is often the first sign of a common cold; however, it can also be caused by more serious medical conditions, such as tonsillitis, strep throat, or damaged vocal cords.
-No matter the cause of your soreness, there are many ways you can relieve the pain and enjoy eating and talking once again.
-Let’s take a look at ten effective ways to soothe your irritated and inflamed tissues.
+It is often the first sign of a common cold, but it can also be caused by more serious medical conditions, such as tonsillitis, strep throat, or damaged vocal cords.
+No matter the cause of your soreness, there are many ways to relieve the pain, and enjoy eating and talking once again.
+Let's look at ten practical ways to soothe irritated and inflamed tissues.

 Gargle with Salt Water

-Gargling with salt water is a great way to help relieve a sore throat.
-Mix one teaspoon of salt in two cups of warm water.
-Stir well to help dissolve the salt and then gargle several times a day.
-The warm salt water helps to soothe inflamed tissues, loosen mucus, and flush out bacteria.
-The salt water pulls fluids from the inflamed tissues, which help to remove viruses and bacteria.
+Gargling with salt water is a great way to relieve a sore throat.
+Mix one teaspoon of salt in two cups of warm water, stir well to dissolve the salt, and then gargle several times daily.
+The warm salt water soothes inflamed tissues, loosens mucus, and flushes out bacteria.
+The saltwater pulls fluids from the inflamed tissues, removing viruses and bacteria.

 Marshmallows

 Believe it or not, marshmallows can help ease throat pain.
 Marshmallows are created by combining sugar, gelatin, water, and air.
 These tasty treats help relieve soreness by coating your irritated tissues in gelatin.
-Furthermore, when your pharynx is swollen and sore, it can be difficult to eat anything.
-Marshmallows are slippery and can easily be converted into energy to help your body fight off infection.
-For best results, eat two or three large marshmallows or a handful of miniature marshmallows.
+Furthermore, when your pharynx is swollen and sore, it can be challenging to eat anything.
+Marshmallows are slippery.
+They can easily be converted into energy to help your body fight off infection.
+Eat two or three large marshmallows or a handful of miniature marshmallows for best results.

 Vitamin C for a Sore Throat